 Are UV Blocking Fluorescent Tube Guards Obsolete?

 Ultraviolet light (UV) is used in the manufacturing process of many products.
 Typically, UV used for manufacturing or processing is for UV curing.
 Manufacturing processes that use UV for curing require an environment that has no UV light.
 If there is UV in the light, it will start a chemical change that will degrade the product being manufactured.
 To prevent UV light from being emitted, sunlight is blocked, and UV block light filters such as UV Block fluorescent tube guards, UV block coatings, and UV block filters are used to stop all UV light.
+UV blocking fluorescent tube guards can be easily cut and trimmed to fit various lighting setups, enhancing their usability and effectiveness.
 In this article we will answer the question: Are UV-blocking fluorescent tube guards obsolete?
 Are UV block filters and coatings obsolete, and what are the alternatives to UV-blocking fluorescent tube guards and filters?

 Key Takeaways